awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

     The default is `master`\.

-    `"branch"` is required only if your SSM document is stored in a branch other than `master`\.
+    `branch` parameter is required only if your SSM document is stored in a branch other than `master`\.
   + commitID:*commitID*

     The default is `head`\.